Jojo Babie Puts Curvy Booty On Show In Thong Bikini

 Jojo Babie took to her Instagram page today to share a sexy new selfie that’s already racked up over 7,200 likes in the first 15 minutes since it went live.
 She posed in a small room and rocked a thong bikini as she showcased her curvy booty.

-She stood with her back facing the camera and glanced back at the mirror over one shoulder.
+She stood with her back facing the camera and glanced over one shoulder at the mirror.
 She held her phone in her hand and rested it by her shoulder, effectively obscuring her face in the photo.

 Her bikini was a dark forest green color and it was only visible from the back.
 Her bottoms had a high-waisted fit with a thong cut that left her booty bare.

-Jojo wore her hair down in a heavy side part and her long locks reached her lower back.
+Jojo wore her hair down in a heavy side part, and her long locks reached her lower back.
 And although it wasn’t possible to see her face, her large earrings peeked through.

 She stood next to what looked like a sliding glass door with natural light flooding the room.
 There was a white rug on the ground and a small cluttered desk and tall shelves along the wall.
-There were headphones, a ping pong paddle board, and stacks of clothing.
-Moreover, a piece of lighting equipment was placed beside the table.
-There was a floating shelf in the backdrop that was decorated with framed art, a small globe, and tiny plants.
+There were headphones, a ping pong paddle board, and stacks of clothing filling out the background.
+Moreover, a piece of lighting equipment was placed beside the table, and there was a floating shelf that was decorated with framed art, a small globe, and tiny plants.

 Another Instagram model, Natalie Monroe, was tagged in the post.
 Considering that the room that Jojo was in didn’t look like her living quarters, it’s possible that she was at her friend’s when she took the selfie.

-The image had a grainy quality to it and Jojo didn’t seem to touch it up very much before posting it to her page.
+The image had a grainy quality to it, and Jojo didn’t seem to touch it up very much before posting it to her page.

 The model’s admirers headed to the comments section to leave their compliments.